 As student advocates, teachers play a crucial leadership role both in their schools and in the greater community.
 Nobody knows the needs of students better than their teachers, and these professionals lead the way in creating effective learning environments from the local to the national level.

 8. Providing a Safe Haven

 We all wish that the world were safer for our kids.
-But the sad truth is that domestic violence, bullying, peer pressure, sexual harassment and discrimination are all things that schoolchildren can face everyday.
+But the sad truth is that domestic violence, bullying, peer pressure, sexual harassment, and discrimination are all things that schoolchildren can face everyday.
 A good teacher can be a hero for these children.
-He or she may notice something's wrong, provide a sympathetic ear and help children find safe and supportive ways to solve their problems.
+He or she may notice something's wrong, provide a sympathetic ear, and help children find safe and supportive ways to solve their problems.

-This year, World Teachers' Day honored the crucial role that teachers play in rebuilding a community after a natural disaster or economic crisis.
+In 2010, World Teachers' Day honored the crucial role that teachers play in rebuilding a community after a natural disaster or economic crisis.
 UNESCO reminds us that, 'Without teachers input to shape education reforms, recovery processes are not likely to achieve all their goals.'
 Whether it's teachers in Haiti working tirelessly in shacks after the earthquake, or teachers here in the U.S. providing a safety net for families who lost their income in the economic crisis, teachers around the world are 'recovery's front line.'

 10. Fighting Poverty

 Education is the most important tool for fighting poverty.
 Without literacy skills and a basic education, families cannot overcome social and economic barriers.
-Every day teachers in impoverished communities fight poverty by giving poor children access to the education they need - and deserve - to make a better life for themselves.
+Every day teachers in impoverished communities fight poverty by giving poor children access to the education they need and deserve to make a better life for themselves.